divDyn/r-package/README.md

 # Change log

+## [0.5.2] - 2018.09.02
+### Added
+- x argument for sampstat() to calculate maximum quotas with OxW subsampling.
+- the "none" subsampling type to subsample().
+This argument will skip the subsampling part, but reruns the *applied function* in the trials, nevertheless.

+### Changed
+- the map() function was renamed to categorize() to better reflect its intended use

 ## [0.5.1] - 2018.08.31
 ### Changed
 - example bin identifier changes (from 'slc' to 'stg')
 - the subsample(), subtrialCR(), subtrialOXW(), subtrialSQS() functions now automatically omit rows that have NA entries in the 'bin' variables.
-- the 'stages' object now contains dates from Gradstein et al. 2016
+- the 'stages' object now contains dates from Ogg et al. 2016
 - bin durations were added to both the 'stages' and 'bins' objects
 - the 'stratkeys' and 'keys' objects were updated to version 0.9.2